iamansingh0/web3/ethers-simple-storage/ReadMe.md

-# How to deploy a smart contract using Ethers.js.
+# Compile and Deploy smart contract using Ethers.js!
 Hi!
 So first you need to install **wsl** in your environment.
 It lets you work on linux environment within your local environment.
 - [WSL](https://docs.microsoft.com/en-us/windows/wsl/install)